koen84/elrond-go-scripts-v2/README.md

 ```

 #### Optional things to add:
-- You can provide your own node keys at the install stage by placing the in this path:
+- You can provide your own node keys at the install stage by placing them in this path:
 ```
 <HOME-FOLDER-PATH>/VALIDATOR_KEYS/node-0/
 <HOME-FOLDER-PATH>/VALIDATOR_KEYS/node-1/